Learning Together to Create a More Equitable Future

 Downright awesome, thank you for always sharing great information in a brave space!

 Can we please work with you to expand this and offer this to other groups!?

-CA4Health is planning to follow on this effort by creating a Racial Equity & Social Justice Workgroup to keep the dialogue going and plans to host another Challenge in September 2020.
+CA4Health is planning to follow on this effort by creating a Racial Equity & Social Justice Workgroup, and to host the Challenge regularly in the future.